US ARMY SIGNAL CORPS

 Entrance to the Air Navigation Facility

-After WW2, the land was taken over by the PMG Department on 20 August 1946.
-Today's Air Navigation Facility operated by the Australian Communications Authority is used for the control and guidance of aircraft is located on 260 acres of land.
-They operate from a newer building (DCA Building) which was erected in the 1950/60's which cannot be seen from the main road.
+After WWII, the land was taken over by the PMG Department on 20 August 1946.
+An Air Navigation Facility operated by the Australian Communications Authority on the 260 acres of land was later used for the control and guidance of aircraft.
+They operated from a newer building (DCA Building) which was erected in the 1950/60's.
+This building cannot be seen from the main road.

 A PIECE OF HISTORY - 2 SEPTEMBER 1945